matthewscharles/UE5-Wwise-Demo/README.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;"><iframe src="https://www.youtube.com/embed/Cw2E2UDpvCo" style="position: absolute; top:0; left: 0; width: 100%; height: 100%;" frameborder="0" allowfullscreen></iframe></div>

 Please see the inline screenshots for Blueprint examples (click for full-size images).

 ## Overview

-The idea was to create a game that would be playable from start to finish, with some clear parameters for progression and tension as a vehicle for sound effects and interactive music.
-A puzzle game felt like the best option for something self contained, and also provided the opportunity to explore mechanics outside the usual 3D oriented worlds I have worked on in previous projects and demos.
+The goal was to create a game that would be playable from start to finish, with some clear parameters for progression and tension as a vehicle for sound effects and interactive music.
+A puzzle game felt like the best option for something self contained, and also provided the opportunity to explore mechanics outside the usual 3D character-based projects that I have worked on in previous demos.

-Having cloned an existing game to work through the structure, the next iteration should be a playable standalone with original logic suitable for upload on itch.io.
+Having cloned an existing game to work through the structure, the next iteration should be a playable standalone with original logic, suitable for upload on itch.io.

+### Starting point

-I started from a YouTube tutorial ([@BuildGamesWithJon](https://www.youtube.com/watch?v=54L7Un47Pbs)) and immediately applied some heavy modifications; at this point, all original blueprints have now been replaced.
+At this point, all blueprints and assets from the original tutorial have been replaced.
+I began with a YouTube tutorial by [@BuildGamesWithJon](https://www.youtube.com/watch?v=54L7Un47Pbs), using it as a starting point before applying significant modifications.
+My focus was on improving separation of concerns and shifting toward a more data-driven architecture.
+At this stage, all Blueprints and assets from the original tutorial have been replaced with custom implementations.

 ### **Key features**

-- Game logic and globally accessible variables decoupled from the "block" blueprint, and moved to Player Controller, Game Mode, and Game Instance singletons
+- Game logic and  variables decoupled from the "block" blueprint, and moved to common singletons: Player Controller, Game Mode, and Game Instance.
 - Hard-coded block configurations from the original tutorial replaced with structs
 - Moved from trigger boxes to a grid stored in a 1D array
 - Added a scoring system and audio/visual feedback for events and progression through the levels
 - Incorporated UMG Widgets for pause, options, and music, including gamepad controls with audio feedback
-- Added an audio manager based on Data Tables, minimising inline references to assets
+- Added an audio manager based on [Data Tables](https://dev.epicgames.com/community/learning/tutorials/Gp9j/working-with-data-in-unreal-engine-data-tables-data-assets-uproperty-specifiers-and-more), minimising inline references to assets
 - Integrated a music system to mix between tracks

 ## Wwise Hierarchy